 In simple terms, HMRC believes over half of the tax gap is attributable to SMEs failing to declare accurate and complete accounts figures.
 With the introduction of MTD and quarterly reporting, HMRC expects the number of errors to decrease and will challenge businesses far earlier if figures appear to be inaccurate.

 Enterprise Data Hub

 HMRC has built an Enterprise Data Hub (EDH) which will house all of the information it holds on people and businesses.
 Just to put this into context, HMRC has compared this to storing and managing 10 million filing cabinets worth of data.

 Most people are aware, for example, that banks and building societies report interest figures to HMRC and the Land Registry reports property transactions.
 The EDH has more advanced capabilities though and is going to be able to store all types of data, including structured, unstructured, log files, pictures, audio files, communication records and email.

-All of this means HMRC will be able to ‘work smarter’, able to risk assess individuals and businesses for enquiry much quicker and yes, you guessed it, ‘increase our tax revenues’.
+All of this means HMRC will be able to ‘work smarter, able to risk assess individuals and businesses for enquiry much quicker and ‘increase our tax revenues’.

 By tax group

 There are around 2,100 large businesses, each with an annual turnover of more than £200m.

 These include UK national businesses and multinational corporations with a UK base and they account for around £200bn, or 40% of total tax receipts.

 Almost half of the large businesses are under inquiry at any one time by the 2,400 staff in HMRC’s Large Business Directorate.
 This level of inquiry activity is unlikely to fall anytime soon, especially as HMRC believes large businesses are responsible for £9.5bn of the tax gap.